pmendes/COVID19/Models/README.md

 ## Other models

-I am not currently using these models, but either used them earlier or want to look at them at some point.
+I am not currently using these models, but either used them earlier or want to examine them at some point.

 1. **COVID-19-SEIR.cps** A basic SEIR model with three stages of infection (based on a [model by Alison Hill](https://alhill.shinyapps.io/COVID19seir/)).
 This model was initially intended to be the skeleton for a CT model, but has now been dropped in favor to SIDARTHE.